akashpetkar123/JWT-Tokenization-in-Spring-Boot-using-Spring-Security/README.md

 you need to pass the jwt token with the given URL below http://localhost:9090/hello as a GET request send along headers parameter

-Key                       Value
+Key         =              Value

 ===                       =====

-Content-Type              application/json
+Content-Type=              application/json

-Authorization             auth=eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJha2FzaCIsImV4cCI6MTU4NzA1MDgyMCwiaWF0IjoxNTg3MDE0ODIwfQ.bHrMeAZAEzly-aR1h-IXSRORySaq8FnAh2fy8Ia3ujY
+Authorization=             auth=eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJha2FzaCIsImV4cCI6MTU4NzA1MDgyMCwiaWF0IjoxNTg3MDE0ODIwfQ.bHrMeAZAEzly-aR1h-IXSRORySaq8FnAh2fy8Ia3ujY

 here "auth" is the identifier for the token you can give anthing you want after GET request it will give a respose as:-